U.S. Bank Altitude Reserve Visa Infinite Card Review: Is It Worth the $400 Annual Fee?

 The Chase Sapphire Reserve’s welcome bonus is comparable to the Altitude Reserve’s: 50,000 bonus points after spending $4,000 on purchases in the first 3 months.

 Most of the benefits are similar to other travel cards with comparable annual fees, like a Global Entry application fee credit and airport lounge access.

 The Citi Prestige earns 5X ThankYou Points on air travel and restaurants, and 3X ThankYou points at hotels and cruise lines.
 While the Altitude Reserve won’t earn you extra points just for spending in the dining or entertainment categories, you will get bonus points for mobile wallet spending, unlike with the Citi Prestige.

-The Prestige has a bonus of 50,000 ThankYou Points when you spend $4,000 in the first 3 months of opening the account, which is worth at least $500 depending on how you redeem the points.
+The Prestige has a bonus of 50,000 ThankYou points for spending $4,000 within 3 months of account opening, which is worth at least $500 depending on how you redeem the points.

 It has a higher annual fee of $495, and a lower annual airline travel credit of $100 compared to the $325 credit found on the Altitude Reserve.

 As far as benefits, the Mastercard® Black Card™ does not have a limited number of complementary Priority Pass lounge passes like the Altitude Reserve.